donovanrichardson/block-county/readme.md

 Ther should also be the following Databases existing.
 You will need to download and import Tiger and population data for blocks, block groups, tracts, and counties within the USA.

+**Info:** the imported TIGER data will require about 12GB of free space.

 ### DDL

 #### Block Table